-The end of financial year is almost upon us and retailers have kicked off a massive sale period in 2021.
+The end of financial year is upon us and retailers are in the middle of a massive sale period.
 EOFY sales are among the biggest in the retail calendar, with Aussie brands looking to offload old stock to make room for all-new products to hit the shelves in July.

 As so many retailers slash prices and compete to give shoppers the best deals, it can be difficult to know where to look to get just what you're after.
 But stick with us and you won't be overwhelmed.

-Deals are already rolling in, so check out the best ones we've picked out from a range of retailers below.
+Discounts are in full swing, so check out the best ones we've picked out from a range of retailers below.
 Everything from gadgets and tech to shoes, appliances and the top styles from the 2020/2021 financial year are on our radar.

 Read on to see the best deals in this year's EOFY sales.

 EOFY Sale 2021: essential retailer quick links

 - Adidas (opens in new tab) - huge savings across men's and women's clothes, shoes and accessories

 - Amazon (opens in new tab)- snag great deals on Amazon devices and electronics

 - Bing Lee (opens in new tab)- plenty on offer including kitchen appliances and TVs